Van Gisbergen: Following 'worse' in Gen3 cars - Speedcafe

 Saturday 11th March, 2023 - 7:17pm

-Shane van Gisbergen has suggested it is harder to follow in the Gen3 Supercars due to reduced downforce.
+Shane van Gisbergen has suggested it is harder to follow in the Gen3 Supercars due to reduced grip.

 Supercars as a category has claimed an approximate 63 percent cut in downforce over the previous cars.